 The objective for Site U1396 was to characterize the eruptive history of Montserrat.
-Volcanism started on Montserrat at ~2.6 Ma at Silver Hills and moved to Centre Hills between 0.5 and 1.0 Ma, with the youngest volcanism situated at south Soufrière Hills

-(~170 ka to present).
+Volcanism started on Montserrat at ~2.6 Ma at Silver Hills and moved to Centre Hills between 0.5 and 1.0 Ma, with the youngest volcanism being centered on the Soufrière Hills-South Soufrière Hills complex (~170 ka to present) (Harford et al., 2002).
 With conventional coring it is only possible to retrieve samples of recent volcanic activity.
-Drilling to a target depth of 132 mbsf at Site U1396 is designed to extend our knowledge of the volcanic history of Montserrat to the birth of the island at at least ~2.5 Ma.
-Petrologic, lithologic, sedimentologic, and geochronologic analysis of volcanic rocks and volcaniclastic material from this site is expected to date as far back as 4 Ma (assuming a sedimentation rate of 2.3 cm/k.y. from the CAR-MON 2 study) and will provide significant new constraints on the early development of volcanism on Montserrat and on the spatial and temporal distribution of volcanic activity.
+Drilling to a target depth of 132 meters below seafloor (mbsf) at Site U1396 was intended to extend our knowledge of the volcanic history of Montserrat to the birth of the island at at least ~2.5 Ma.
+Petrologic, lithologic, sedimentologic, and geochronologic analyses of volcanic rocks and volcaniclastic material from this site are expected to date as far back as 4 Ma (assuming a sedimentation rate of 2.3 cm/k.y. from the CAR-MON 2 study) and will provide significant new constraints on the early development of volcanism on Montserrat and on the spatial and temporal distribution of volcanic activity.

-The deposits cored at Site U1396 mainly comprise a series of hemipelagic sediment, tephra layers, and volcaniclastic sand (Fig. F10).
+Deposits cored at Site U1396 mainly comprise a series of hemipelagic sediment, tephra layers, and volcaniclastic sand (Fig. F10).
 Even though the nature of the cored material at this site makes division into lithostratigraphic units more difficult, five different lithostratigraphic units (Units A-E) were identified.
 Unit A consists of a ~40 cm thick sequence of bioclast-rich fine sand with high water content.
 The sand is massive and ungraded and probably represents a high-density turbidite.
-Unit B (~121.5 m thick) comprises mainly a sequence of tephra layers (~35 layers of varying thickness, more abundant below 90-95 mbsf) intercalated in the hemipelagic background sedimentation.
+Unit B (~116 m thick) comprises mainly a sequence of tephra layers (~35 layers of varying thickness, more abundant below 90-95 mbsf) intercalated in the hemipelagic background sedimentation.
 Hemipelagic sediment dominates the middle part of this unit.
 However, there may be many more layers of cryptotephras (not identifiable by standard visual core description methods) embedded in the hemipelagic mud.
 The tephra layers vary in thickness (mostly <5 cm; a few >10 cm) and are generally normally graded.
 The upper and lower layers of this unit contain a poorly sorted, massive, medium sand-sized mixture of bioclastic and volcaniclastic particles; the two occurrences of this mixture are interpreted as turbidite sequences.
 Isolated pebble-sized volcanic clasts are observed in the hemipelagic mud at a few locations.
-Unit C is ~4 m thick and is only observed in Hole U1396C.
-This unit consists of massive mediumcoarse volcaniclastic sand that is mainly andesitic in composition (85%) within a finer matrix consisting of mineral particles.
+Unit C is ~6 m and consists of massive mediumcoarse volcaniclastic sand that is mainly andesitic in composition (85%) within a finer matrix consisting of mineral particles.
 Unit D (122.0-123.9 mbsf) comprises a distinctive sequence of unusually coarse (commonly up to centimeter-scale clasts) pinkish breccias.
 This unit is composed of five fining-upward units with well-sorted intervals of pebble-sized clasts (as large as 2 cm), with little or no sand or mud-sized matrix material.
 Massive layers of fine sand or silt (1-5 cm thick) separate these normally graded intervals.
 Unit E (~16 m thick) also consists of a series of mainly well sorted tephra layers intercalated with the hemipelagic background sediment.